Benj1bear/custom_generator/README.md

 The goal is to enable generators that can be copyied and pickled across versions of python decided on as relevant.

 ## problem:
-There's no robust way to achieve this in python as it stands that is also portable across versions.
+There's no robust way to achieve this in cpython (stackless python and maybe others have ways you can achieve this already) as it stands that is also portable across versions.

 ## solution:
 I'm going to emulate what a generator does by writing my own generator type (class) in python and then allow the code to be rewritten in different python versions depending on what version of python the user has.